Query

 }

-// Method 2 through values
+// Option 3 through values alternative

-foreach (var entity in MyWorld.QueryEntities.For(with)) {
+foreach (var entity in W.QueryEntities.For(with2)) {

 }